gugahoi/kt/README.md

 * [shake](http://shakebuild.com/) to provide a programmatic dependency build tool specific to our conventions and domain.
 This is a library in Haskell so gives full programming language power, with strong type safety.
 * [gomplate](https://gomplate.hairyhenderson.ca/) to provide templating of Kubernetes manifests to allow for different environments and complex setup
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to due the actual deployment of the compiled template manifests.

+This is sticking with the principle of not reinventing the wheel and rewriting a specific tool from scratch that would require more effort, testing and maintenance.

+### Roadmap

+Assuming this tool is useful here are some extra features that could be implemented in the future:

+* Manage the lifecycle of objects by using a label for each project to be able to see if any objects need to be deleted as they are present on the API server but no longer present in manifest files.
+* Provide a cli command to work with a specific 'component' or template subfolder rather than have to run the full project.